-The undergraduate program Electrical Engineering and Information Technology (focus on ELECTRONICS & TELECOMMUNICATION) is a three-year program (six semesters) offered by the University of Applied Sciences Frankfurt/Main, leading to an internationally recognized Bachelor of Engineering (B.Eng.).
+The undergraduate program Electrical Engineering and Information Technology (focus on ELECTRONICS & TELECOMMUNICATION) is a three-year program (six semesters) offered by the Frankfurt University of Applied Sciences, leading to an internationally recognized Bachelor of Engineering (B.Eng.).
 The program is accredited in Germany and certified by the EUR-ACE label, a quality label for engineering programs, recognised across Europe.

 Together with the compulsory "Foundation year" (FY) which builds up the students skills needed for the main course, the program will last for four years.

 The language of instruction is English, but all students will also study German alongside their regular studies.
-It is planned that students will study at least one semester (semester 5) in English language at the University of Applied Sciences in Frankfurt/Main, Germany.
+It is planned that students will study at least one semester (semester 6) in English language at the Frankfurt University of Applied Sciences, Germany.